 Stop all oral feedings.
 You may be fed through a tube that goes directly into your intestine until the leak has healed.

 Risks of anastomotic leaking

 A leaking anastomosis may cause bleeding and infection until it is treated.
-These leaks can be life-threatening.
-Long-term complications may include scarring and narrowing of the anastomosis (where the intestine is sewn into the stomach).
+These leaks are serious and can be life-threatening.
+Long-term complications may include scarring and narrowing of the anastomosis (where the intestine is sewn into the stomach), known as a stricture.
 A drainage tract through the skin called a fistula may also develop.
 Pneumonia is another dangerous complication, because digestive juices can spill into the lungs.

 If you are considering gastric bypass surgery for obesity, discuss the procedure carefully with your doctor.
 The overall risk of serious complications should be weighed against the risk of continued obesity.
-Remember that gastric bypass surgery works best when combined with long- term, healthy lifestyle choices involving good nutrition and regular exercise.
+Remember that gastric bypass surgery works best when combined with long-term, healthy lifestyle choices involving good nutritional eating habits and regular exercise.